 - Exposed tooth roots- which can be caused by brushing too hard, receding gums, and gum disease

 Treatment for Sensitive Teeth

 Most folks with sensitive teeth use Sensodyne® or some other type of toothpaste designed to reduce sensitivity.
 These products work by blocking sensation before it travels to the nerve.
-If toothpaste doesn’t help, Drs.
-Twiss and Baller offers in-office fluoride and desensitizing treatments that will help you get relief from pain.
-In cases of severe sensitivity, Drs.
-Twiss and Baller may recommend surgical gum graft or a root canal.
+If toothpaste doesn’t help, Dr. Twiss offers in-office fluoride and desensitizing treatments that will help you get relief from pain.
+In cases of severe sensitivity, Dr. Twiss may recommend surgical gum graft or a root canal.

 Whatever the cause of your sensitive teeth, we can help!
 Contact Twiss Dental today to find out what we can do to keep your smile beautiful, healthy, and pain-free.

 The content on this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.

 Dr. Twiss grew up in Tulsa, Oklahoma.
 He is married with four children and loves being involved with them as they grow up.
 Dr. Twiss has spent extensive time in advancing his dental education.
 He received his Fellowship with the International Congress of Oral Implantologists, spending over 150 hours in training with world-renowned implant pioneer Dr. Carl Misch.
 In addition to dental implants, Dr. Twiss has extensive training in orthodontics, Invisalign®, laser gum surgery, and CEREC® one-visit porcelain crown technology.